Home Ownership and Property Investment

 If You Experience A Problem

 Consumers may find relief by obtaining a judgment in a civil suit against a licensed broker, salesperson, or inspector.
-When a monetary judgment cannot be collected from a licensee, the court may order payment from the Real Estate Recovery Trust Account (formerly Recovery Fund) or Real Estate Inspection Recovery Fund.
+When a monetary judgment cannot be collected from a license holder, the court may order payment from the Real Estate Recovery Trust Account (formerly Recovery Fund) or Real Estate Inspection Recovery Fund.
 These funds are administered by TREC and available to reimburse expenses for actual damages, court costs, and attorney fees within certain dollar limits as prescribed by law.

 Sellers and consumers can find additional information and assistance regarding real estate transactions through the following: